biogeme.database

 x = random_draws1 + random_draws2

-types = x.dict_of_elementary_expression(TypeOfElementaryExpression.DRAWS)
+the_draws = x.dict_of_elementary_expression(TypeOfElementaryExpression.DRAWS)

-the_draws_table = my_panel_data.generateDraws(
+the_draws_table = my_panel_data.generate_draws(

 types, ['random_draws1', 'random_draws2'], 10